 1export default function UploadButton() { 2 return ( 3 <Button variant="contained" color="primary" component="span"> 4 Upload 5 </Button> 6 ); 7}

 In this code, we're using the Button component from Material UI.
-We set the variant prop to "contained" to give the button a filled background, and the color prop to "primary" to apply the primary color theme.
+We set the variant prop to "contained" to give the button a filled background and the color prop to "primary" to apply the primary color theme.
 The component prop is set to "span" to render the button as a span element.
-This button doesn't do anything yet, but we'll add functionality in the next sections.
+This button doesn't do anything yet, but we'll add functionality in the following sections.

 Material UI provides two types of button components: Button and IconButton.
-The Button component is used for buttons with text labels, while the IconButton is used for buttons that contain icons.
+The Button component is used for buttons with text labels, while the IconButton is used for icons.

 Here's an example of how to use the IconButton component: